-Although the ocean covers nearly 70% of the planet and is central to the quality of life on Earth, it is largely unexplored.
-Rapid growth in our understanding of the complex exchange among processes throughout ocean basins is severely limited by the paucity of infrastructure able to support sustained and interactive observations of the dynamic ocean environment.
-Biological, chemical, physical, and geological processes interact at the air-sea interface, in the ocean, and at the seafloor in complex ways.
-Developing a more fundamental scientific understanding of these relationships requires new and transformational approaches to ocean observation and experimentation.
+Although the ocean covers nearly 70% of the time, for example the underwater eruption by Axial planet and is central to the quality of life on Earth, Volcano in 2015.
+The introduction of ample power it is largely unexplored.
+Rapid growth in our and bandwidth to remote parts of the ocean by the understanding of the complex exchange among OOI have provided the ocean science community processes throughout ocean basins is severely with unprecedented access to high-frequency data limited by the paucity of infrastructure able to on multiple spatial scales, required to investigate complex interactions in coastal, regional, and high support sustained and interactive observations of the dynamic ocean environment.
+Biological, chemical, latitude ocean regions.
+Mobile assets (autonomous underwater vehicles, gliders, and vertical profiling) physical, and geological processes interact at the air-sea interface, in the ocean, and at the seafloor complement fixed-point mooring observations. in complex ways.
+Developing a more fundamental The use of large numbers of interconnected, scientific understanding of these relationships requires new and transformational approaches to ocean observation and experimentation.